eZanmoto/dock/README.md

 The container is run with `--rm`, so it is automatically removed after the command finishes.

+NOTE For efficiency, `dock run-in` passes an empty context to `docker build` when rebuilding images, to avoid the latency incurred by sending the context to the Docker daemon.
+A context directory can be passed by configuring the `context` field as outlined in the next section.

 #### Configuration

 Extra parameters can be provided to the underlying `docker run` command using